 • Studio rental time (1–2 hours)

-• Professional lighting and backdrops
+• Professional lighting/backdrops

-• Your choice of edited images per your package
+• Edited images per your package

 Video Services